Exact sparse \(\ell_0\) nonnegative least squares#

 sNNLS is NP-hard, but the rank is typically small#

 Looking at sNNLS (10), the reader may recognize a particular case of the sparse coding problem with nonnegativity constraints.
-In fact if we could solve sNNLS in polynomial time of \(r\), we could solve sparse coding with the same time complexity since a sparse matrix-vector product \(Ax\) can be rewritten as a sparse nonnegative matrix-vector product \([A,-A][x_{+}, x_{-}]\) splitting the positive and negative parts of sparse vector \(x\).
+In fact if we could solve sNNLS in polynomial time of \(r\), we could solve sparse coding with the algorithm since a sparse matrix-vector product \(Ax\) can be rewritten as a sparse nonnegative matrix-vector product \([A,-A][x_{+}, x_{-}]\) splitting the positive and negative parts of sparse vector \(x\).
 This proves that sNNLS is NP-hard.
 Computing global solutions to sparse coding is therefore bound to be expensive when the dimension \(r\) grows.

 Nevertheless, in rLRA problems, dimension \(r\) refers to the rank of the rLRA model, which is typically reasonably small.
 This opens the door to considering algorithms that explore the entire set of solutions.
 Indeed, the sNNLS problem reduces to finding an optimal support for the solution \(v^\ast\), since